| |

 Identify and promote innovation and best practices through:

-- Collaboration and information sharing among various professional groups
+- Collaboration and information sharing among various professional groups and providers;

 - Reviewing service delivery in other communities;